 The Scotland-Woolf Rule will be introduced alongside the launch of the UK MDS.
-This will be an outcomesfocused, 'Rooney Rule'-inspired certification, tailored for the UK legal market.
-It will support UK MDS law firm participants in diverse hiring and promotion, particularly at the senior level where the sector is most challenged.
-This will be available at a modest, flat rate additional fee for law firm participants in the UK MDS.
+This will be a 'Rooney Rule'-inspired approach tailored for the UK legal market to support diverse hiring and promotions, particularly at the senior level where the sector is most challenged.
+This will be available at a modest, flat rate additional fee for law firm participants.